TIME TO READ: 3m

-Trying to decide between stone paving and timber decking for your outdoor space?
+Trying to decide between stone paving vs timber decking for your outdoor space?

 Both decking and paving can provide a functional outdoor area for entertaining, relaxation or play.
 They can also work seamlessly with interior and architecture to visually connect the two spaces and create flow from inside to outside.

-There are some key differences between stone paving and timber decking that may help you decide which material is best for you.
+There are some key differences between stone paving vs timber decking that may help you decide which material is best for you.
 Here, we share the pros and cons of both materials so you can make an informed choice.

-The obvious difference between stone paving and timber decking lies in the materiality.
+The obvious difference of stone paving vs timber decking lies in the materiality.

 Decking is either made from natural timber or from a composite material.
 There are various types of timbers used as decking including Treated Pine, Jarrah, Blackbutt and Spotted Gum.
 There are also stains you can use to change the colour to suit your aesthetics and protect the timber long-term.
 Timber decking is also available in different widths and lengths to suit your application.

 Stone paving, on the other hand, is made from varying types of stone.
 As with timber, the range is vast from Granite and Bluestone to Travertine and Limestone.
 Unlike timber, stone is available in a range of different formats and has greater flexibility when it comes to creating unique patterns.
 Stone paving is also available in a variety of finishes to suit the application, for example, a non-slip finish for wet areas such as a bathroom or pool.

 The level of construction between the two materials is also a big difference.

 Timber decking is always an elevated structure, whereas paving is constructed at ground level.
 This is why decking is an obvious choice for verandahs or sloping sites.
 This construction technique is relatively simple, using posts as a support.
 If you opt for stone paving for a sloping site, you’ll need to excavate and construct a retaining wall before paving.
 Keep in mind, this can therefore cause a significant increase in labour costs.